28 June, 2022

 What is a business address?

-A business address is an address to where your business is registered, which is usually an office or professional address.
-It’s where all mail related to your business will be sent, and the address you provide to HMRC and Companies House if you decide to register as a limited company.
+Your business address is where all post related to your business will be sent, and the address you provide to HMRC and Companies House if you decide to register as a Limited Company.

 If you’re self-employed, do you still need a business address?